confluentinc/streaming-ops/README.md

     kubectl get secrets/kafka-secrets -o json | jq -r '.data."kafka.properties"' | base64 -d
     ```

-1. Verify the system is deployed
+1. Verify the system is deployed, this will show you various Kubernetes resources deployed in the `default` namespace.

     ```
     kubectl get all